 Sighisoara Transylvania, Romania Travel Guide

-The closest and most convenient airports for reaching Sighisoara are Sibiu International Airport (SBZ), Targu Mures Transilvania Airport (TGM), and Cluj-Napoca International Airport (CLJ).
+The closest and most convenient air terminals for reaching Sighisoara are Sibiu International Airport (SBZ), Targu Mures Transilvania Airport (TGM), and Cluj-Napoca International Airport (CLJ).
 Bucharest's Henri Coandă International Airport (OTP) is Romania's largest hub.

 Low-cost carriers Wizz Air and Ryanair operate from regional airports.
 Tarom, Romania's national airline, operates from Bucharest.
-Major European airlines connect Bucharest (OTP) to global hubs.
-No direct intercontinental flights to regional airports near Sighisoara.
+Major European airlines connect Bucharest (OTP) to worldwide hubs.
+No direct intercontinental flights to local airports near Sighisoara.

 Flight prices increase during peak summer (June-August) and near major holidays.
 Booking well in advance secures better rates.